 The intervention taken by the client was very simple -- build bridges between the islands.
-In addition, a few employees were transferred between islands, bring their network ties with them and helping intersect the islands.
+In addition, a few employees were transferred between islands -- bringing their network ties with them and helping intersect the islands.

 Although this was an easy intervention, it was not a quick solution.
 Human networks are more difficult to build than computer networks.
-Computers just require similar protocols and connect and start communicating, while humans require the difficult and messy social dynamic of trust.
+Computers require the same data routing protocol to connect and start communicating, while humans require the difficult and messy social routing protocol of trust.

 This project, like many others follow our two step process: